mikifarkas/sec-edgar-loan-contracts/README.md

 [first_step_contracts.py](https://github.com/mikifarkas/sec-edgar-loan-contracts/blob/master/first_step_contracts.py): using the above .CSV file, parses the exhibits with loan terms in more detail and records variables that help determine whether the exhibit is a loan contract.
 Saves results in a .CSV.

 [second_step_contracts.py](https://github.com/mikifarkas/sec-edgar-loan-contracts/blob/master/second_step_contracts.py): using the above .CSV file, parses the exhibits with loan terms in more detail and records variables that help determine whether the exhibit is a loan contract.
 Saves results in a .CSV.

+## Notes

+We have used Python 3.13.
+With Python 3.9 we have encoutered errors when writing results to to csvs.